microhomie/microhomie/README.rst

 Microhomie is a MicroPython framework for `Homie <https://github.com/homieiot/convention>`_, a lightweight MQTT convention for the IoT.
 Main target for Microhomie is the ESP8266 device and has been well tested and used on ESP32.

-*This branch is for the upcomming MicroPython version with the new asyncio V3 and LFS2*
+*This development version is for the upcomming MicroPython release with the new asyncio V3 and LFS2*

 Microhomie v2 implements `Homie v4.0.0 <https://github.com/homieiot/convention/releases/tag/v4.0.0>`_.